typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 )
 ```

-We are now ready to instantiate a `TypedDataset[Apartment]:`
+We are now ready to instantiate a `TypedDataset[Apartment]`:

 ```tut:book
 val aptTypedDs = TypedDataset.create(apartments)
 ```

-We can also create one from an existing Spark `Dataset:`
+We can also create one from an existing Spark `Dataset`:

 ```tut:book
 val aptDs = spark.createDataset(apartments)